Artist Michelle Leivan

 How 100 self-portraits became the secret ingredient to happiness.

-A year in the making, artist Michelle Leivan has painted 100 self-portraits for her #BeingMySelfie series and is ready to unveil them all in a compelling new exhibit at Art Print Express in Fleming Place in Topeka.
-The exhibit opens on Saturday March 7th from 1 – 4pm.
+A year in the making, artist Michelle Leivan has painted 100 self-portraits for her #BeingMySelfie series and is currently displaying them all in a compelling new exhibit at Art Print Express in Fleming Place in Topeka.
+The exhibit will be up the entire month of March, 2015 during business hours: Tuesday - Friday 10 am to 6 pm and Saturday 10 pm – 1 pm.

 What began last February as a simple study and a need to have a subject, eventually evolved into a collection of one hundred works in which Leivan learned that there was much more to painting yourself than you might think.